In the Classroom

 Use evidence-based resources and teaching materials

-- This section provides grade specific guidance and resources for the current versions of the Elementary (2019) and Secondary (2015) Health and Physical Education curricula developed for BrightBites by public health dietitians in consultation with other educators and experts.
+- This section offers grade-specific guidance and resources for the Elementary (2019) and Secondary (2015) Health and Physical Education curricula, developed for BrightBites by public health dietitians in collaboration with educators.
+It reflects a food-neutral, inclusive approach to help students develop a positive relationship with food and their bodies.